websupergirl/hacktober2022-wptheme/README.md

 ### Development Update log
 (for my mental sanity)

+> updating readme with more screenshots and information
+>
 > add screenshot and login
 >
 > add index page which dumps rest api data when you access posts, pages, categories, and tags while logged in (helpful for troubleshooting)